Client = You

 Each student pilot must provide Pilot Rise with proof of US Citizenship via their original birth certificate and driver's license OR their valid US passport.
 This rule does not apply to commercial students.

-Payments are due upon receipt for each lesson or flight.
+Client payments are due to the Operator upon receipt for each lesson or flight.

 Clients may pay with an accepted credit or debit card.
 Cards have a 2.9% subcharge.